Vancouver Public Transit System: SkyTrain, Bus, and 6 More

 SeaBus

-SeaBus is a public transportation service that connects downtown Vancouver and North Vancouver across Burrard Inlet.
-Not only tourists, but also Vancouver residents use it in their daily lives, such as commuting to work or school.
+The public transportation service to downtown Vancouver and North Vancouver is SeaBus which crosses Burrard Inlet.
+It isn’t just tourists who use it, Vancouver residents use it on their daily commutes to work or school.

-The SeaBus from Waterfront (downtown Vancouver) to Lonsdale Quay (North Vancouver) is counted as a 2-zone fare.
-For Compass Card passengers, the transit fare will be CAD3.65.
+Waterfront (downtown Vancouver) to Lonsdale Quay (North Vancouver) on the SeaBus is 2 zone fare.
+Compass Card passengers will pay CAD3.65 for the transit fare.

 West Coast Express